meshramamit/creckett/README.md

 As per the initial version of the app which was only accessible through web, a friend would login through Facebook (only authentication available) and invite any of his existing friends to play.

-First, he will see a list of all the upcoming matches and then depending upon the match he wish to play - he'd invite his friends.
+First, he will see a list of all the upcoming matches and depending upon the match he wish to play - he'd invite his friends.
 The friend recieves a notification and he/she can join to play afer accepting the challenge.

 When the game airs live, both friends can now bet on how much runs would be scored on that particular over.
-Both player needs to predict the over score before the third ball is balled by the bowler.
+Both player needs to predict the runs scored for a particular over before the third ball is balled by the bowler.
 Once the over is complete, person who predicts the right score wins some points.
-They both can predict both runs and wickets.
+They can predict both runs and wickets.
 Over time, they accumulate points and player who predicts the most wins the game.

-The app would poll live feeds and checks the score per over and validates the prediction.
+The app would poll live feeds and check the score per over and validates the prediction.